atsushieno/aap-juce/README.md

 ## Build Instruction

+Currently we support MacOS and Linux (desktop).
+We have GitHub Actions setup for this repository, so it can be seen as a reference build setup.

-You most likely need a Linux desktop.
-It may build on virtual machines, but you might want get a real Linux desktop because Projucer (the JUCE project fileset generator) depends on X11, even without running GUI (of course if you try to get it working on other OSes Projucer doesn't require X11).
+It may build on virtual machines, but you might want to get a real Linux desktop because Projucer (the JUCE project fileset generator) depends on X11, even without running GUI (of course if you try to get it working on other OSes Projucer doesn't require X11).

 It should build on any kind of Linux desktop, but since we cannot make sure to write code that works on every distro, it may fail.
-So far only Ubuntu 19.10 is the verified desktop.
+So far only Ubuntu 20.04 is the verified desktop.

 You need Android SDK.
 If you install it via Android Studio it is usually placed under `~/Android/Sdk`.
 You also need Android NDK 21.0.
 It would be installed under `~/Android/Sdk/ndk/21.*`.